Animal Tattoo Artists

 Combining a background in fine art with a love for all things nature, Ben Kaye is a New Zealand tattooist whose work is carefully intricate with detail.

-Whilst his work is undeniably color realism, Kaye brings an artistic stroke with gorgeous use of paintbrush-like strokes and intoxicating backgrounds.
+Whilst his work is undeniably color realism, Kaye brings an artistic stroke with the gorgeous use of paintbrush-like strokes and intoxicating backgrounds.

 Ben Kaye now works at Ship Shape Tattoo in Auckland.